J.D. Peck

 Bad Credit VA Loans: How Approval Actually Works

-Bad Credit VA Loans are possible because VA underwriting is built to evaluate the full risk picture, not just a credit score.
-The VA does not publish a minimum credit score requirement.
-What blocks most veterans is a lender overlay, an AUS-only process, or a file that does not clearly explain the credit timeline and recovery.
+Bad Credit VA Loans are possible because the VA evaluates the full risk picture, not just a credit score.
+The VA does not publish a minimum credit score requirement, but many lenders add overlays that quietly turn “possible” into “no.” Review VA loans with no minimum credit score.

 Bad Credit VA Loans start with the VA risk model